onestudio-co/one-crew/PROMPT_ENGINEERING.md

 1. **Architecture Planning**: We discussed the overall structure of the application, deciding to use CrewAI as the framework for orchestrating the multi-agent system.

+2. **Staying Current with Latest Technologies**: We utilized Augment Code's web search capabilities to gather up-to-date information about:
+   - The latest CrewAI framework updates and best practices
+   - GPT-4.1's capabilities, which had been released just days before our development began
+   - Optimal implementation patterns for multi-agent systems

-2. **Component Design**: We defined the key components needed:
+3. **Component Design**: We defined the key components needed:
    - Agent definitions with specialized roles and backstories
    - Task definitions with stage-gating
    - Workshop flow control
    - Output formatting and reporting

-3. **Iterative Implementation**: Rather than generating the entire application at once, we built it piece by piece:
+4. **Iterative Implementation**: Rather than generating the entire application at once, we built it piece by piece:
    - First implementing the basic agent and task structure
    - Then adding the workshop flow logic
    - Later enhancing with features like the Workshop Historian

-4. **Refinement and Enhancement**: Based on testing results, we made several key improvements:
+5. **Refinement and Enhancement**: Based on testing results, we made several key improvements:
    - Added step-by-step reporting to provide real-time visibility
    - Created the Workshop Historian agent to document the process
    - Simplified the event handling to focus on core functionality

-5. **Documentation and Cleanup**: Finally, we improved documentation, removed unused code, and prepared the project for public sharing.
+6. **Documentation and Cleanup**: Finally, we improved documentation, removed unused code, and prepared the project for public sharing.

-This approach allowed us to maintain control over the development process while leveraging Claude's capabilities for code generation and problem-solving.
+This approach allowed us to maintain control over the development process while leveraging Augment Code's capabilities for code generation, problem-solving, and accessing the latest information about the technologies we were using.

 ## Key Prompting Techniques